 We should ask who is driving innovation.
 Are we ready to hand over control of our cars and our futures to the developers of self-driving cars?
 Can we anticipate the politics of self-driving cars?
 How should we imagine alternative futures?
 What do members of the public think?
 How should new technologies be governed?

 The Driverless Futures? project is led by Dr Jack Stilgoe.
-It starts in January 2019 and ends in December 2021.
+It runs from January 2019 to December 2021.
 It is a collaboration between University College London and UWE Bristol, funded by the UK Economic and Social Research Council.
-We will be working with the people developing the technology as well as with public groups, and we will establish a hub for international collaboration and comparison.